Avi991/Samsung-PD-training-/README.md

 ```

-*Screenshots*
+**Screenshots**

 ![image](https://github.com/Niharika-Kummithi/Synthesis_UI_using_TCL/assets/149615846/9de8b0db-83c2-43a8-9fbc-5e48de115524)

 #### Processing of the constraints openMSP430_design_constraints.csv file

 The file was successfully analyzed and turned into a matrix.
 The beginning rows of the clocks, inputs, and outputs were also extracted, along with the rows and columns count.
-Below are the basic code for the same and a screenshot of the terminal showing many "puts" writing the variables.

-*Code*

 ```tcl
 # Constraints csv file data processing for convertion to format[1] and SDC